 Alongside the advent of a new day-to-day working culture, it’s arguable that the other primary factor shaping AV investments from now on will be sustainability.
 Aside from the increasing regulatory impulses to reduce carbon output and disposal of technology products, many companies are now advancing their own ambitious environmental strategies.

-Simultaneously, it’s a dimension to corporate operations that is becoming evermore important to securing and retaining employees.
-A recent survey reported that more than 70% of respondents were more likely to decide to work for a company with a robust environmental agenda, and that millennials were most likely to have already done so (source: FAST Company).
-Meanwhile, the 2021 Corporate Climate Crisis report from PLAY, which canvassed the opinions of 1,000 UK employees in 2021, reported that 77% of respondents wanted their employers to be “more transparent” about environmental impact.
-Hence both doing the right thing – and being seen to be doing the right thing – will be more critical to long-term company prosperity.
+Simultaneously, it’s a dimension to corporate operations that is becoming ever more important to securing and retaining employees.
+A 2022 FAST Company survey reported that more than 70 per cent of respondents were more likely to decide to work for a company with a robust environmental agenda, and that millennials were most likely to have already done so.
+Meanwhile, the 2021 Corporate Climate Crisis report from PLAY, which canvassed the opinions of 1,000 UK employees in 2021, reported that 77 per cent of respondents wanted their employers to be “more transparent” about environmental impact.
+Hence, both doing the right thing – and being seen to be doing the right thing – will be more critical to long-term company prosperity.

 Andrulis confirms that customers in this space are highly conscious of “the standards that are being introduced, for example with regard to packaging materials, recycling, and the disposal of non-recyclable materials.
 They are also very aware of the need for power efficiency.
 These are all [standard requirements now].”

-For Sharp NEC, Kyvik adds: “Environmentally friendly certification of products has long been important but more so than ever now.
+For Sharp NEC, Kyvik adds: “Environmentally friendly certification of products has long been important but more so now than ever.
 As a manufacturer of energy-consuming devices, we feel our responsibility deeply.
 We have always focused on sustainable production.
-We produce particularly high-quality and recyclable products, in order to ensure their longevity and, as a result, avoid repair costs and reduce waste.
-Our Large Format Displays, for instance, are 97.4% recyclable, which is remarkable in our industry.
+We produce particularly high-quality and recyclable products in order to ensure their longevity and, as a result, avoid repair costs and reduce waste.
+Our large format displays, for instance, are 97.4 per cent recyclable, which is remarkable in our industry.

 “Our commitment to the environment goes beyond legal guidelines: as a member of EICTA (the European ICT industry umbrella organisation) and the Japanese Business Council Europe, we have a voice in Europe and are actively involved in the formulation, promotion and implementation of EU environmental policies.
 For our global customers especially, sustainability, and proof of our sustainable management, is a key purchasing criteria.”